WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

   tag `$yield`, the latter is used at runtime to identify where to continue execution afterwards.
 In our example, this will be inside the function `$consumer`.
+  The tag's definition also reflects that an `i32` value will be passed when using it to suspend execution.

  The function `$generator` is defined as follows.